Apply for the programme

 Pre-applications are processed on an ongoing basis between November and the closing date.

-Applicants who make a full application without first submitting a pre-application may not be considered for the CEPS programme.
+Applicants who make a full application without first submitting a pre-application may not be considered for the programme.

 APPLY HERE: Pre-Application Form